Tormented by DEPRESSION, and the medicine isn't helping?

 Here are three more common traits of EDS.
 These three traits aren’t quite as common as the first five, yet appear frequently enough to warrant mentioning:

-F) You're introverted, and annoyed by crowds.
-This may have something to do with trait A, above.
+* You're introverted, and annoyed by crowds.
+This may have something to do with the hypersensitivity trait, mentioned above.

 OK, I think I have Endorphin Deficiency Syndrome.
 Now what?